Glutathione: In degradation of drug delivery systems

+where R and R are parts of the micro-nanogel structure, and GSSG is oxidized glutathione (glutathione disulfide).

+The breaking of disulfide bonds causes the nanogel to degrade into smaller fragments.
+This degradation process leads to the release of encapsulated drugs.
+The released drug molecules can then exert their therapeutic effects, such as inducing apoptosis in cancer cells.

 Uses

 Winemaking

 The content of glutathione in must, the first raw form of wine, determines the browning, or caramelizing effect, during the production of white wine by trapping the caffeoyltartaric acid quinones generated by enzymic oxidation as grape reaction product.
 Its concentration in wine can be determined by UPLC-MRM mass spectrometry.